slatinsky/DiscordChatExporter-frontend/README.md

 Workaround is to export individual forum threads.
 I made a script to get forum IDs automatically:

 ### Steps
-1. Open discord in browser
+1. Open discord in browser (browser needs to be Chromium based - Chrome, Edge, Opera, Brave, Vivaldi, etc., not working in Firefox)
 2. Navigate to channel with forum post list
 3. press F12 and paste this script to the console: